namshi/namshi.github.com/source/_posts/2017-05-01-rebuilding-our-mobile-website.markdown

 <iframe width="276" height="500" src="https://www.youtube.com/embed/WIOe1ID3ocM" frameborder="0" allowfullscreen></iframe>
 </div>
 So how we can use it for our own good?
-We came up with idea of a “**Shadow Product”:**  when the user is viewing the catalog listing page, once he/she taps on a product, we delay the tap event for 10ms and we show a fake preview of what the next product page will look like.
+We came up with idea of a “**Shadow Product”:**  When a user taps on a product while on the catalog listing page, we delay the tap event for 10ms and we show a fake preview of what the next product page will look like.
 Simple, dirty but looks great!

 ```js
     on('click', 'body', '.is-shadow-product', e => {